martingutpar/pruebas/README.md

 Planned technical aspects:
 1. Development with Spring Boot (Java) for business logic and REST APIs.
 2. Development of the frontend with Angular to create a dynamic, modular, and maintainable user interface, ensuring a smooth interaction with the backend through REST APIs.
-3. Relational database (MySQL) for managing users, posts, comments, and games.
+3. Relational database (MySQL) for managing users, posts, comments, and topics.
 4. Image upload implementation.
 5. Implementation of automated testing using JUnit for backend unit and integration tests, and Selenium for frontend end-to-end testing of the web interface.
 6. Integration of notifications via email and/or websockets.